ptcrews/smtcoq/src/verit/alethe.md

 ```
 cvc5 filename.smt2 --dump-proofs --proof-format-mode=alethe --proof-granularity=dsl-rewrite --dag-thresh=0
 ```
-- Check if the produced proofs have any `all_simplify` applications with no arguments (args)
+- Check if the produced proofs have any `all_simplify` applications with no arguments (args).
+If it does,reconstruction has failed.

 ### Processing `evaluate` Rule Instances from cvc5 (Constant Folding)
 Conjecture: all constant folding instances for Booleans can be represented by veriT's `_simplify`